magento/devdocs/src/cloud/cdn/configure-fastly.md

    If the test fails, verify that the correct service ID and API token values match the credentials for the current environment.

-   If the test fails again, submit a support ticket or contact your Technical Account Manager.
+   If the test fails again, submit a support ticket or contact your Dedicated Customer Technical Advisor (CTA).
 For Pro projects, include the URLs for your Production and Staging sites.
 For Starter projects, include the URLs for your `Master` and Staging site.

  {:.bs-callout-info}
 If you need to change the Fastly API token credential for a Staging or Production environment, see [Change Fastly credentials]({{ site.baseurl}}/cloud/cdn/cloud-fastly.html#change-your-fastly-api-token).